twins2020/docs/content/organizations/managing-access-to-your-organizations-project-boards/project-board-permissions-for-an-organization.md

 ---
-title: Project board permissions for an organization
+title: NodleDosh:Project board permissions for an organization
 intro: 'Organization owners and people with project board admin permissions can customize who has read, write, and admin permissions to your organization’s project boards.'
 redirect_from:
   - /articles/project-board-permissions-for-an-organization